-Form # Form Description

-IOU CCA ESP
+Form # Form Description IOU CCA ESP •

-RETAIL SALES OF ELECTRICITY BY CLASS OR SECTOR Х
+RETAIL SALES OF ELECTRICITY BY CLASS OR SECTOR х

-RETAIL SALES OF ELECTRICITY BY CLASS OR SECTOR X
+RETAIL SALES OF ELECTRICITY BY CLASS OR SECTOR х

-Form 1.2 DISTRIBUTION AREA NET ELECTRICITY FOR GENERATION LOAD (GWh) X
+Form 1.2 DISTRIBUTION AREA NET ELECTRICITY FOR GENERATION LOAD (GWh) х

-LSE COINCIDENT PEAK DEMAND BY SECTOR X
+LSE COINCIDENT PEAK DEMAND BY SECTOR х

-Form 1.4 DISTRIBUTION AREA COINCIDENT PEAK DEMAND х
+Form 1.4 DISTRIBUTION AREA COINCIDENT PEAK DEMAND Х

 ENERGY EFFICIENCY - CUMULATIVE INCREMENTAL х

 DISTRIBUTED GENERATION - CUMULATIVE Х

-DEMAND RESPONSE - CUMULATIVE INCREMENTAL X
+DEMAND RESPONSE - CUMULATIVE INCREMENTAL х

-Form 4 REPORT ON FORECAST METHODS AND MODELS X Х
+Form 4 REPORT ON FORECAST METHODS AND MODELS х x

 UNCOMMITTED DEMAND-SIDE PROGRAM Х

-Form 7.1 ESP DEMAND FORECAST X
+Form 7.1 ESP DEMAND FORECAST x

-Form 7.2 CCA DEMAND FORECAST Х
+Form 7.2 CCA DEMAND FORECAST X

-Each LSE should save a separate file for each portfolio in the format of "Data_LSEname_NewRsrc_Identifier_yyyymmdd.xlsx" where the field "LSEname" is replaced with the LSE name (e.g. "MCE" or "PGE"), the field "Identifier" is replaced with Conforming, TE, Alternate1, Alternate2, etc, and "yyyymmdd" is replaced with the date the file is submitted to the c.
-Other Data Reporting Guidelines
+Each LSE should save a separate file for each portfolio in the format of underscore ("\") and dash ("-").

+"Data\LSEname\NewRsrc\Identifier\yyyymmdd.xlsx" where the field "LSEname" is replaced with the LSE name (e.g. "MCE" or "PGE"), the field "Identifier" is replaced with Conforming, TE, Alternate1, Alternate2, etc, and "yyyymmdd" is replaced with the date the file is submitted to the c.
+Other Data Reporting Guidelines To be completed

 Commission.
 Spaces are not allowed in the file name.
-Special characters are not allowed, except for underscore ("") and dash ("-").
+Special characters are not allowed, except for

-6. Lessons Learned
+6. Lessons Learned To be completed